erikc5000/island-time/docs/extensions/serialization.md

     }
     ```

-!!! note
-    Island Time publishes Gradle Module Metadata for all multiplatform artifacts.
-The listed "common" artifacts may be used in the dependency block of any target, common or platform-specific.

 ## Serializing to JSON

 For example purposes, let's assume we have a data structure describing an event that we'd like to serialize.